 To maintain the energy absorbing function of the steering column, always replace screws, bolts, and nuts with identical fasteners as specified.

-Disconnect your car's battery whenever you work on the steering column.
+Disconnect the battery whenever you work on the steering column.

 Instructions for Dropping and/or Removing the Steering Column